Who Lives in Leeds?

 Xin Zhe Chai's Story

-Derek, Adrian and Xin Zhe were recorded as part of 'China in Yorkshire' was a museum and arts festival that took place during 2008 when China hosted the Olympics.
+Derek, Adrian and Xin Zhe were recorded as part of 'China in Yorkshire', a museum and arts festival that took place during 2008 when China hosted the Olympics.
 The festival was funded by the Heritage Lottery Fund and the Arts Council.

 Heinz Skyte's Story